Media forecasting

 Challenge

-There were no suitable components in the design system, so we had to design the entire experience from scratch, while staying true to the platform’s visual language.
-We also had to account for a wide range of edge cases, some known upfront, others uncovered as we designed and tested the experience.
+There were no ready-made components in the design system.
+Everything had to be built from scratch, while still fitting the overall platform’s visual language.
+On top of that, I had to account for edge cases: some well-defined upfront, others discovered along the way.

 Phase 1.
 The layout